GOP politicians are lying to pretend Biden doesn’t share their view on Israel

 Marsha Blackburn: “I can guarantee that each one of us assembled here is willing to pledge our unequivocal support to Israel.
 Now the Biden administration should be willing to do the same thing.”

-Jerry Moran: “We are sending a message to the Biden Administration that it is important that they do what is morally correct and what is in the best interest of the United States, which is in support of Israel in these difficult and challenging times.”
+Jerry Moran: “We are sending a message to the Biden Administration that it is important that they do what is morally correct and what is in the best interest of the United States, which is support of Israel in these difficult and challenging times.”

-Okay, he already did that.
+Okay, Biden already did that, and the entire left flank of the party got mad at him for it.
 Now what?
-Several other senators had some goalpost-moving suggestions that ignore what Biden has already said.
+Other senators had some goalpost-moving suggestions.

 Rick Scott: “Biden has to get a backbone.
 He has to stand up for American allies.
 He doesn’t have a backbone right now.
 What’s he need to do?
 Stop talking to Iran.
 State-sponsored terrorism, don’t talk to them.
 Stop giving money to the Palestinians and stand up for the greatest ally we have in the Middle East, Israel.”

-Other GOP senators are similarly, preemptively mad about the possibility of Biden changing his position after receiving more information, skipping the step where they ever acknowledge that at this moment, Biden appears to be exactly on their side.
+Still other GOP senators were similarly, preemptively mad about the possibility of Biden changing his position after receiving more information, skipping the step where they ever acknowledge that at this moment, Biden is on their side.

 Tom Cotton: “Joe Biden’s been rapidly caving to the left this week.
 He started out by saying he supports Israel’s right to defend itself.
-Then it became, he supports a ceasefire.
+Then it became, he supports a cease-fire.
 Then his aide said, ‘Well, he talked really tough to Benjamin Netanyahu.’
 Today, he said he expects a significant de-escalation from Israel.
 Joe Biden, pretty soon, it’s going to be supporting a resolution to block arm sales to Israel.”

 It takes a certain kind of inhumanity to look at Biden’s trajectory this week and describe it as “caving to the left,” but the GOP has that quality in spades.

-Meanwhile, Senator Mike Lee could only offer a nonsensical comparison to the film The Princess Bride, which prompted Ted Cruz to add: “for Joe Biden and Kamala Harris to be supporting Hamas [terrorists] over Israel should be inconceivable.”
+Meanwhile, Senator Mike Lee could only offer a nonsensical comparison to the film The Princess Bride, which prompted conservative court jester Ted Cruz to add: “for Joe Biden and Kamala Harris to be supporting Hamas [terrorists] over Israel should be inconceivable.”

 You couldn’t ask for a better way to illuminate how the GOP conception of Joe Biden is rooted in fantasy.
-If for some reason they needed an example, however, those senators have already proven to be pros at conjuring talking points from thin air.
+If for some reason they needed an example, however, those senators have already proven willing to conjure imaginary talking points from thin air.